 Source: CSO.
 Figures are for Q1 each year.
-2017 figures are a preliminary estimate.
+2018 figures are a preliminary estimate.

 - These are gross earnings figures before deductions for PRSI, tax and other levies.
-The CSO note that this is particularly relevant to the public sector since March 2009 when the pension levy was introduced. - Overall, average weekly earnings have remained relatively stable between 2015 and 2017.
+The CSO note that this is particularly relevant to the public sector since March 2009 when the pension levy was introduced. - Overall, average weekly earnings increased between 2016 and 2018.

-Numbers employed in the public service are continuing to slowly rise after a period of steady decline
+Numbers employed in the public service are continuing to rise after a period of steady decline